Lex-mmm/sasicu_example/README.md

 - Respiratory Rate: Apnea/Tachypnea detection
 - EtCO2: Hypo/Hypercapnia monitoring

+#### **Alarm Behavior Enhancements:**
+The `AlarmModule` provides threshold and critical alarms with hysteresis.
+Recent enhancements:

+- Threshold updates now flag parameters for forced re-evaluation next cycle.
+- Crossing a threshold emits an activation event; returning within limits (considering hysteresis) emits a resolution event.
+- Changing a limit that brings a value back to normal triggers synthetic clearance events so stale alarms are removed immediately.
+- `evaluate_alarms(vitals, force=True)` can be called to force evaluation (used by test harness).

+Minimal test harness: run `./env/bin/python test_alarm_module.py` to see activation and resolution for HeartRate and MAP.
 #### **Patient Profile Adaptation:**
 - **Adult**: HR 60-100, MAP 65-110, SpO2 >90%
 - **Neonatal**: HR 100-180, MAP 35-60, SpO2 >85%